 DEM solutions place the user at the center of operational visibility, to reflect the business-critical importance of digital experience to revenue, brand, productivity and employee engagement.
 This stands in contrast with traditional NPMD solutions that focus nearly exclusively on the state of the infrastructure.

 Most NPMD solutions were developed in the era of on-premises IT when enterprises owned or controlled the vast majority of their IT estate.
 However, that world no longer exists.
 Enterprises are undergoing dramatic digital business transformation, with migration of internal apps from data centers to cloud environments and massive SaaS adoption serving customer-facing and employee digital experience.

 WAN architecture has inverted to match the externalizing of applications, leading to the rise of branch direct internet access (DIA), hybrid and SD-WANs, cloud-based secure web

 gateways (SWG), cloud access security brokers (CASB) and the emergence of a completely cloud-centric architecture that Gartner is calling the Secure Access Service Edge (SASE).

+DEM includes important NPMD functionality but updates it to fit the modern IT landscape.
 While traditional network monitoring tools still carry some relevance, they now only cover a fraction of the network services that enterprises rely on, and they don't go beyond a view of network infrastructure.

 DEM leverages experience scoring and collective intelligence benchmarking to help IT teams maintain a focus on user experience as a primary business outcome.
 DEM also helps to solve digital experience problems by combining real-time traffic analysis, end-user experience monitoring (endpoint devices and local Wifi), application synthetics (to cover SaaS applications that can't be instrumented via APM, and network path monitoring (to cover external ISP, SWG and SaaS networks not measurable via infrastructure monitoring approaches).